Salon Kitty: Notable guests

-Although married, Reinhard Heydrich enjoyed a number of visits to Salon Kitty.
+Although married, Reinhard Heydrich made a number of visits to Salon Kitty.

 Salon Kitty became even more popular when selected guests in the military and diplomatic corps were told the "secret codeword" and monitors made thousands of recordings during their visits.
 One of the customers was Galeazzo Ciano, son-in-law of Italian dictator Benito Mussolini and Foreign Minister of Fascist Italy, whose forthright opinions about the Führer were not particularly positive.
 Another visitor, SS General Sepp Dietrich, wanted all the 20 special girls for an all-night orgy, but he revealed no secrets.
-Additionally, Propaganda Minister Joseph Goebbels has been marked as a client; he enjoyed "lesbian displays" that were otherwise considered anti-social acts outside of that context.
+Additionally, Propaganda Minister Joseph Goebbels has been marked as a client; he watched "lesbian displays" that were otherwise considered anti-social acts outside of that context.
 Heydrich also made a number of "inspection tours", although the microphones were turned off on those occasions.

 British agent Roger Wilson, under his cover identity as Romanian press secretary "Ljubo Kolchev", noticed the German undercover agents while there, and subsequently the British added their own taps to the building.
 After that, British intelligence heard some of the same conversations as the SD.